H3xWizz/shadcn-ui-theme-generator/README.md

 If you have any questions or encounter any issues, feel free to contact me at [ksawier.malkiewicz@icloud.com](mailto:ksawier.malkiewicz@icloud.com) or open an issue in the Issues tab.

+## 🙏 Acknowledgments

+Special thanks to [z4nr34l](https://github.com/z4nr34l) for their valuable help and contributions to this project.

 ---

 *Thank you for using our application!
 We hope it helps you easily customize your user interface.*